Jonny371/Ascend---3D-Audio-Upmixer/README.md

 the slider — it lives entirely in the **3D Reverb Environment** toggle.

-**2. The surround + height field is REDISTRIBUTED from the source, not added on top.** Following the energy-preserving spirit of parametric time-frequency upmixing (cf. Turner & Murphy, DAFx 2024), Movie mode does not pile a synthesised ambience/reverb over the original — which is what makes an upmix sound too strong and smears the image.
+**2. The surround + height field is REDISTRIBUTED from the source, not added on top.** Following the energy-preserving of parametric time-frequency upmixing, Movie mode does not pile a synthesised ambience/reverb over the original.
 Instead:

 * **Coherence-driven extraction.** The diffuse ambience is pulled out by per-band, short-frame **inter-channel coherence** (0 = decorrelated/ambient …